HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

-Remove the air filter from your dehumidifier – if you see a block of ice inside your dehumidifier, it’s likely that you have a frozen coil.
+Remove the air filter from your dehumidifier – if you see a block of ice inside your dehumidifier, you likely have a frozen coil.

 To address this, you’ll need to allow the ice to melt and then find the cause of the issue.

-Here some possible causes of a frozen dehumidifier evaporator coil:
+Here are some possible causes of a frozen dehumidifier evaporator coil: